 **Eligible employees with 15 or more years of full-time service may be able to contribute up to $3,000 more for 5 years, or a maximum of $15,000.

-***May be eligible to defer up to 2 times the contribution limit in effect for the final 3 years of service.
+***May be eligible to defer up to 2 times the annual contribution limit in effect over the final 3 years of service.
 Employees cannot participate in the 3-year-catch-up and the 457(b) Plan age 50+ catch-up during the same tax year.

-****The IRS imposes a 10% additional tax penalty on certain early distributions from certain retirement plans.
+****The IRC imposes a 10% additional tax penalty on certain early distributions from certain retirement plans.